KaiSandstrom/jMinesweeper/README.md

 been set adjacent to the cell, the click will have no effect (and won't even give visual feedback on-click), and if the flags are set incorrectly, a mine will be clicked resulting in a loss.

-## Planned Features

-A high score feature, where players can log their fastest times for each board type, will be added in the near future.

 ## Known Bugs